edibotopic/edibotopic-website/content/blog/2023-09-17-misdirected-science.md

 The exciting and controversial health question was merely a shiny vessel in which we could smuggle our more dull and legitimate scientific questions.

-The technology in question was a commercial food product[^2], and it was claimed that it was a major contributor to human disease. *If that was true*, some healthier alternatives would need to be developed.
+The focus of all this attention was a commercial food product[^2], and it was claimed that it was a major contributor to human disease. *If that was true*, some healthier alternatives would need to be developed.
 As scientists, we might focus on enhancing the flavour and texture of